co0p/godevnull/README.md

 -----------------

 The Dockerfile tells docker how to build / provision a docker container

+    FROM google/debian:jessie
+    MAINTAINER Julian Godesa <julian.godesa@googlemail.com>
+    ADD goDevNull goDevNull
+    ENTRYPOINT "goDevNull"

 * FROM - Which base image should the container use?
 * ADD - Any files to copy?
 * ENTRYPOINT - Which executable to run?

+And now build and run the container:

     go build
     docker build . # remember the id docker run <id>

-** stack trace .... **
+** OOOPPPS stack trace .... **

     env GOOS=linux go build # <- we are running the app under linux! docker build . # remember the id